Call for Paper

 Purpose and Programs

-The 5th annual meeting of Asian Association for Substance Abuse Research (AASAR) will take place on October 22-27, 2017 in several locations in Yunnan Province of China near the Golden Triangle, one of the most beautiful areas in the world but also a region historically known for rampant drug trade.
-The meeting is jointly organized by AASAR, The Research & Support Center for Narcotics Control and AIDS Prevention of Yunnan University, and Chinese Association of Drug Abuse Prevention and Treatment, Chapter of Medicine Maintenance Therapy.
+The 5th annual meeting of Asian Association for Substance Abuse Research (AASAR) will take place on November 27 – December 2, 2017 in several locations in Yunnan Province of China near the Golden Triangle, one of the most picturesque areas in the world but also a region historically known for rampant drug trade.
+The meeting is jointly organized by AASAR, Research & Support Center for Narcotics Control and AIDS Prevention of Yunnan University, and Drug Maintenance Therapy Section of Chinese Association of Drug Abuse Prevention and Treatment.
 In addition to meeting sessions hosted in Kunming for scholarly presentations and reports, the association will also organize field trips to the border region between China and Myanmar for attendees to gain firsthand experiences of efforts made by government agencies to suppress drug trafficking activities and to prevent and treat drug abuse.
 The theme of this year’s meeting focuses on drug issues in the frontier regions of the “One Belt One Road” development.

 As one of the most significant and far-reaching campaigns launched in China, the major goal of the "One Belt One Road” initiative is to deepen multilateral cooperation and to reap mutual benefits by taking advantage of the complementary resources of the host countries along the Belt and Road.
 The initiative has received positive responses internationally but significant challenges remain, especially in the area of international cooperation in antidrug efforts along the frontiers of the new trade routes.
 In recent years, as new drug problems and trends emerged across geographical boundaries, Asian countries have increasingly come to the realization that cross-regional and cross-national cooperation is needed to tackle drug abuse problems effectively.
 Within the broad framework of the “One Belt One Road” initiative, this conference seeks to promote international dialogue on drug-related issues and to advance international cooperation in substance abuse research and practices.